kolenaIO/kolena/docs/dataset/core-concepts/dataset.md

 - **Data Consistency and Format**: It's crucial to maintain data consistency.
 URLs should be correctly encoded, text should be properly formatted, and numerical values should adhere to their respective formats.

 - **Data Accessibility**: Ensure the data, especially if linked through URLs, is accessible for processing.
 In the case of cloud storage, appropriate permissions should be in place to allow access.

+#### how to shape a CSV file for ingestion

+TODO: csv should just work

+TODO: how to process existing csv to be leverage kolena features
+- locator and text
+- how to use kolena annotations and assets
+- metrics